Travel Tips for People Living With HIV

 Count out your pills for how long you will be away and transfer them to appropriate containers.
 It is wise to take a two-day backup supply of your HIV drugs with you in case of any travel delays.
-At home you may use a subdivided seven-day plastic pillbox to hold all your drugs, but for travel it is often more convenient to carry your pills in something smaller, like relabeled film canisters, sturdy, resealable plastic bags, or even a pocket-sized plastic tackle box.
+At home you may use a subdivided multi-day plastic pillbox to hold all your drugs, but for travel it is often more convenient to carry your pills in something smaller, like sturdy, plastic bags that can be resealed, or a pocket-sized plastic tackle box.
 However, if you are traveling internationally or anywhere by plane, you should carry your meds in their original bottles clearly marked with the prescribing information so that security or customs will not give you too much trouble.

 Pack your pills in a carry-on bag -- and nowhere else.
 There is no guarantee that your flight will depart on time or arrive on time or that checked baggage will be waiting for you at your destination.

 If you carry your pills on board, you can take any doses you need while on the plane and you will be prepared to take additional doses later if there is any sort of travel delay.
 The airline may not be able to keep to its flight schedule, but you will be able to keep to your dosing schedule -- and that is the important thing.

 The HIV drug regimen you are on may have food restrictions: certain pills should be taken on an empty stomach, others must be taken with a meal or snack, and all of them should be taken on schedule.